Hendy/umbraco-look/README.md

 # Umbraco Look
 Umbraco Examine Lucene indexer and searcher with support for text match highlighting and geospatial queries.

-[The NuGet Package](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_.
+[The NuGet Package](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_ with dependencies on Examine 0.1.70 and Lucene.Net.Contrib 2.9.4.1

 ## Indexing